kubernetes-sigs/cluster-api/docs/book/src/tasks/installation.md

 <h1>Warning</h1>

-[kind] is not designed for production use, and is intended for development environments only.
+[kind] is not designed for production use; it is intended for development and testing environments.

 </aside>